 Nikon Monarch 7 8×30

-We have never used them, but they have received excellent reviews and Nikon binoculars have a reputation for durability and optical quality.
-In many reviews these are the gold standard small light binoculars that other models are compared to.
+Amy currently uses these.
+They have received excellent reviews and Nikon binoculars have a reputation for durability and optical quality.
+In many reviews these are the gold standard small lightweight binoculars that other models are compared to.

 Zeiss Terra 8×32 ED

 Jim is currently using this model for backpacking.
 They were provided for free by Zeiss.
 This relatively new line from Zeiss is less durable and much less expensive than the top-of-the-line Zeiss models.
 The optical clarity is quite good, but the long-term durability is unclear.